dcc6fvo/checkradius/README.md

 # checkradius

-*A simple Radius checker for Linux*
+*A simple Radius checker for Zabbix/Linux*

-This is a simple way to test a radius server in the Linux terminal.
-It can be used as a Zabbix external script.
+This is a simple way to test a radius server in the Zabbix or Linux terminal.
+It has to be used as a "external script" in the Zabbix environment.
 If the script returns 1 it means you were successfully authenticated, otherwise it returns 0 for a bad authentication.
 The script can also display the radtest output with a -v parameter.

 <img src="https://freeradius.org/img/wordmark.svg?width=64"/>